 Price of the LuminTrail Bike Headlight

-Expect to pay only around $30 for the Lumintrail headlight on Amazon (where they call it the LuminTrail Helmet Mount Kit LED Bicycle Light with Battery Pack, 1000-Lumen).
+Expect to pay only around $30 for the Lumintrail headlight on Amazon.
 The price includes a helmet mount, a handle bar mount, and of course a charger.
 It also includes enough Velcro to attach a baby elephant to my helmet.
 When I mounted mine I had to cut off the excess, but as Maggie (Mrs. Average Joe Cyclist) pointed out when I was having a grumpy moment about it, too much Velcro is way better than not enough Velcro.

 You charge the Lumintrail headlight with a special adaptor that plugs into the wall.
 I got myself an extra one for the office, at a very reasonable price ($12).
 Charging takes about an hour, and I can use the light at full strength for up to two hours.
 However, note that there are always times during this two-hour period when I have to switch to a dimmer mode to avoid blinding people.